Holiday Ornaments Make Memories

 Traditionally holiday ornaments adorn trees; it's a custom that started in Germany and found its way to the states in the early 1800s.
 The first ornaments were fruits and cookies and they're now being used to decorate every room in the house.

-- As we pull ornaments out each year, memories of the past and hopes for the future come with them.
+As we pull ornaments out each year, memories of the past and hopes for the future come with them.
 They herald in the holidays and help us to celebrate old traditions and start new ones.
+Here are a few easy ideas and a how-to:

-- Add some colored bulbs to grandma's vintage ornaments to make them really special.
-The color palettes for this season are versatile and exciting, from ruby red to bright fuchsia down to the aubergine.
+- Add some colored bulbs to Grandma's vintage ornaments to make them really special.
+Try versatile and exciting color palettes, from ruby red to bright fuchsia down to the aubergine.

 - Give a child a new ornament each year so that when they have their own tree, they can fill it with all the special gifts from the past.